AlexLav3/meta_extra/README.md

 Extracts:
  Camera make and model -> bugs, but works mostly.
-- Latitude and Longitude (if available) -> feature not working yet.
+- Latitude and Longitude (if available)

 All processing is done using manual offset calculations and byte-level logic.